PhilipSpechler/Visual_QC_for_MRI_Datasets/README.md

 >/StudyXYZ/Subject1/swau_preprocessed_image.nii
 >/StudyXYZ/Subject2/swau_preprocessed_image.nii
 >/StudyXYZ/Subject3/swau_preprocessed_image.nii

+**It is expected that a backup directory (set in line58) is provided.**
+Ideally, the backup directory is a remote data server, google drive, etc. in case a lab rat eats your computer.

 To start your QC project, open up a terminal, cd to the working directory, then call up the script!
 >cd \<workingdirectory>